Latent Semantic Indexing

 Definition

-Latent Semantic Indexing (LSI) uses word associations (words related to the subject of a search as opposed to the actual keywords entered) to help search engines know more accurately what a page is about.[1][2]
+Latent Semantic Indexing (LSI) uses word associations (words related to the subject of a search as opposed to the actual keywords entered) to help search engines know more accurately what a webpage is about.
+[1][2]

 References

-1. ^ American Marketing Association.
+1. American Marketing Association.
 AMA Dictionary.

-2. ^ SEMPO (Search Engine Marketing Professional Organization).
+2. SEMPO (Search Engine Marketing Professional Organization).
 SEM Glossary.

 Comments are closed.